germanas/data_visualisation/README.md

 For this project I will try to visualise what group of people tend to be agresive trolls and what kind of people gets most support from the community.

+## What are my findings.

+After I created my visualisation, I could clearly separate different types of people by just looking at the chart.
+From the chart that i made, we can see that the most positive people comment between 00:00 and 06:00.
+The most negative people tend to comment at daytime from around 09:00 until 23:00.
+The most positive countries are Norway, Great Britain and Sweden.
+The most negative countries being Ireland and Lithuania.
+From this information we could now start building labels for machine learning algorithm, to separate positive people, neutral and trolls.

 ## Design

 In this part I will describe my design decisions.
 I will go step by step from my initial desition to final visualisation.